↑

 collage of steps to add and press the crust for the cheesecake in a pan.

-In a bowl of an electric mixer, beat cream cheese on medium-high speed until smooth and fluffy, 2-3 minutes.
-Scrape sides and bottom on the bowl and beat for another minute.
+3. Cheesecake filling: In a bowl of an electric mixer, beat cream cheese on medium-high speed until smooth and fluffy, 2-3 minutes.
+Scrape the bowl and beat for another minute.
 Pour in sugar while beating and add eggs, one at a time.
 Beat it until smooth.
-Stop to scrape bottom and sides of the bowl.

-Add sour cream, vanilla extract, and heavy cream and beat, still on medium-high speed, until all mixed very well.
-Lower the speed and beat in corn starch.
-Scrape sides and bottom of the bowl and mix for a few more seconds to make sure everything is evenly mixed.
+4. Add sour cream, vanilla extract, and heavy cream and beat, still on medium-high speed, until all mixed very well.
+Lower the speed and beat in cornstarch.
+Scrape and mix for a few more seconds.

-Transfer batter into the springform (3) and spread in evenly (4).
+5. Pour it in: Transfer batter into the springform and spread in evenly

 collage of pouring the cheesecake batter into the pan and batter before baking.

-Bake for 85-90 minutes.
+2. Bake for 85-90 minutes.
 Turn off the oven and open the oven door half way.
-Let cheesecake rest for 10 minutes and take it out of the oven (6).
+Let cheesecake rest for 10 minutes and then, take it out of the oven.
 Take off the foil wrap off the pan.

 collage of two images of cheesecake in the oven before and after cooking.

-Cool cheesecake for an hour and then cover the pan with plastic wrap and refrigerate for 6 hours or overnight.
+2. Cool cheesecake for an hour and then cover the pan with plastic wrap and refrigerate for 6 hours or overnight

 slice of classic cheesecake with strawberry topping and whipped cream on a plate.